OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 	````

 4. Note that the code is searching for "Contoso", the search method returns a collection of ranges matching the search criteria, the code iterates through that collection and wraps each instance with a content control.
-Note that you are adding each content control a tag with a "customer" title, this is important as we will use this information in the next excercise to replace the content of all the content controls with this tag with a new customer. .
+Note that you are adding each content control a tag with a "customer" title, this is important as we will use this information in the next exercise to replace the content of all the content controls with this tag with a new customer.

 5. Test your work by pressing F5 to start a debug session and then click the **Step 1: Starting SOW** button.
-After the starting document gets inserted click on the  **Step 3: Search and Templetize!** button to try your code.
-Each "Contoso" instance should be wrapped with a content control and with a yellow highlight For visibility purposes we are also adding a red font color and yellow highlight to each search result instance.
-Your document should look like this after you click on Step 1 and Step 3 buttons:
+After the starting document gets inserted, click on the  **Step 3: Search and Templetize!** button to try your code.
+Each "Contoso" instance should be wrapped with a content control and with a yellow highlight.
+For visibility purposes we are also adding a red font color and yellow highlight to each search result instance.
+Your document should look like this after you click on the Step 1 and Step 3 buttons:

 	![](Images/Fig13.png)

 9. Make sure to select any of the 'Contoso' search instances and verify they were tagged as 'customer'.
-To check this make sure that the Developer tab in Word's ribbon is activated.
-Go to File->Options->Customize Ribbon  and make sure in the right panel the 'Developer' is selected.
+To check this make sure that the Developer tab in the Word ribbon is activated.
+Go to File->Options->Customize Ribbon  and make sure in the right panel that 'Developer' is selected.

 	![](Images/Fig14.png)

-10. Then, while having the cursor within any 'Contoso' instance, click on the developer tab and then on 'Properties'. you will see each content control has the 'customer' tag
+10. Then, while having the cursor within any 'Contoso' instance, click on the Developer tab and then on 'Properties'.
+You will see each content control has the 'customer' tag.

 	![](Images/Fig15.png)

 5. Congratulations!
-In this exercise you learned how to use the search API and how to insert and tagged content controls, as well as changing formatting attributes, lets continue with Excercise 5!
+In this exercise you learned how to use the search API and how to insert and tagged content controls, as well as changing formatting attributes.
+Let's continue with Exercise 5!

 ## Exercise 5: Changing content of tagged Content Controls!
-*In this exercise you will continue working on the Visual Studio solution for the StatementOfWork add-in you created on in the previous steps.
+*In this exercise, you will continue working on the Visual Studio solution for the StatementOfWork add-in you created in the previous steps.
 You will extend the add-in's capabilities by adding JavaScript code to replace content in tagged content controls.
-Content controls are a key building block in Word development and enables developers to insert 'placeholders' in the document that can be later identified and replaced with different content.
-This excercise is cummulative and assumes you completed  Excercises 2 and 4.*
+Content controls are a key building block in Word development and enable developers to insert 'placeholders' in the document that can be later identified and replaced with different content.
+This exercise is cummulative and assumes you completed  Exercises 2 and 4.*

 1. A common scenario in Word development is reusing documents to create new ones.
 A "Statement of Work" (SOW) is a very good example of this.
 By replacing a few fields an existing SOW may be a completely new SOW instance.
-To illustrate that point, now that we created a template in the previous excercise, we will now change all content controls tagged as 'customer' with 'Fabrikam'.
+To illustrate that point, now that we created a template in the previous exercise, we will now change all content controls tagged as 'customer' with 'Fabrikam'.
 Note that this can very well come from data stored in an external system, like a CRM, ERP, etc. The idea is to generate a new instance of a document with a new customer.

 2. Go back to Visual Studio, make sure you are using the StatementOfWord project.

-3. In the solution Explorer, double click on **Home.js** to open this JavaScript file.
+3. In the Solution Explorer, double click on **Home.js** to open this JavaScript file.
 4. Add the following code to the **onaddChangeCustomer** function:

 	````javascript